JUST TRY AND KISS ME

 “Frightfully ugly,” Eena agreed.

 Silence subtly prevailed again.
-Eena hugged her knees close as she stared blankly at the fire, aware of the toasty feeling permeating her arms and legs and face.
+Eena hugged her knees close as she stared blankly at the fire, aware of a toasty sensation tingling her arms and legs and face.
 Ian had planted his feet very close to the flames, continuing to view them from above.
 The predominate sound, a background murmur of sea water, captured Eena’s ears and she found herself thinking about her dream of vacationing on the Oregon Coast.
-The dream had felt as real as if she and Ian had been transported back to Earth as two high school friends living out their days as carefree and happy as before.
+The dream had felt as real as if she and Ian had been transported back to Earth, two high school friends living out their days as carefree and happy as before.
 Their problems had vanished while lost in that dream.
 It had been lovely.

 “Oh, Ian, I’m so sorry,” she breathed.

 It took a moment, but at last he turned around.
 His arms encircled her as she buried her head beneath his chin.
 The young protector broke down, sobbing much like he had at the morgue.
-Eena cried with him.
+Eena cried at his meltdown.

 To experience the extent of his broken heart—the way he secured himself to her, gasping for breaths while mourning over his loss—was painful.
-All she could do was hold onto him as he clung to her.
+All she could do was hold on as he clung to her.
 She wished for more options, for another way to ease the grief or heal his broken heart entirely.
 But there was no easy fix.
-However, there was a source of temporary relief.
+Then again, there was a source of temporary relief.

 Eena pulled her hand in close enough to press Naga’s ring to her lips, but her actions were too slow.
 Ian reacted fast and snatched her by the wrist, stepping outside of reach.
 He held her hand up in the air between them and objected staunchly.